There are many reasons why people have trouble falling and staying asleep. Here are some tips from our team for getting a better rest at night.

 4. TRY THIS WHEN YOU WAKE IN THE MIDDLE OF THE NIGHT

-Read, journal your thoughts, write your to do list down - Try reading for 10–15 minutes.
+Read, journal your thoughts, and write your to-do list down - Try reading for 10–15 minutes.

-- Keep a pen and paper handy – if your brain cannot switch off and you are thinking of your long ‘to do list’ – write it all down with pen and paper beside your bed.
+- Keep a pen and paper handy – if your brain cannot switch off and you are thinking of your long ‘to-do list’ – write it all down with a pen and paper beside your bed.